onap/vnfrqts-requirements/docs/Chapter7.rst

  * R-75608 The VNF Vendor **MUST** provide playbooks to be loaded on the appropriate Ansible Server.
  * R-16777 The VNF Vendor **MUST** provide a JSON file for each supported action for the VNF.
 The JSON file must contain key value pairs with all relevant values populated with sample data that illustrates its usage.
 The fields and their description are defined in Appendix B.

-  Note: Ansible support in ONAP is not currently available and planned for 4Q 2017.

 * R-46567 The VNF Package **MUST** include configuration scripts for boot sequence and configuration.
 * R-16065 The VNF Vendor **MUST** provide configurable parameters (if unable to conform to YANG model) including VNF attributes/parameters and valid values, dynamic attributes and cross parameter dependencies (e.g., customer provisioning data).